Danish Board for Health Apps

 The secretariat then reviews your application, ensuring that all questions have been answered adequately and that the required documents have been uploaded.
 It is also verified that the CE marking has been correctly applied and that the application complies with it.

-- When the application file is considered complete, the secretariat decides (possibly in consultation with the Board’s leadership) whether the health app needs to be assessed by an external expert.
+If the secretariat has questions or requires further information, they will contact you at the email address you provided in the application. - When the application file is considered complete, the secretariat decides (possibly in consultation with the Board’s leadership) whether the health app needs to be assessed by an external expert.
 Among other things, experts will be used to assess health apps related to specific disease areas, and experts might also be used in other areas, such as technology.

-- Based on the application documents, any expert opinions and the secretariat’s review, a case report is prepared and subsequently processed at a Board meeting.
+The experts' opinions are included in the Board's assessment of the health app. - Based on the application documents, any expert opinions and the secretariat’s review, a case report is prepared and subsequently processed at a Board meeting.

-- At the meeting of the Danish Board for Health Apps, the Board assesses whether or not to recommend the health app.
+Applications are generally processed in the order in which the secretariat receives complete application documents. - At the meeting of the Danish Board for Health Apps, the Board assesses whether or not to recommend the health app.
 It may lay down specific conditions for the recommendation of the health app.
 The Board may also – in agreement with the Chair – ask you to appear before the Board to present or elaborate on your application.

 - If the health app is recommended, it will be featured on the list of recommended health apps on sundhed.dk, the Danish e-Health Portal.
 The secretariat ensures that the information you have provided in your application for display on sundhed.dk is accurate.